liang3588/MeshMAE/README.md

 ### Segmentation

-* To train the segmentation model from scratch, you should run this command:
+* To train the segmentation model from scratch, run this command:

 ```
 sh scripts/segmentation/<...>/train.sh
 ```

-* To finetune the segmentation model, you should run this command:
+* To finetune the segmentation model, run this command:

 ```
 sh scripts/segmentation/<...>/train_finetune.sh